peterdokim/cse15l-lab-reports/lab-report-1.md

 - cannot access someone else's folder, can only access my folder
 -  ls just list one file, but ls -lat or ls -a list all the files inside the server computer
 -  cd is change directory, can go up directory by implementing 'cd ..'
--  cp would be copying files to a directory, cat command read data from file and print output [https://www.google.com/search?q=cat+command&rlz=1C1GCEU_koGB871GB871&ei=_fjhYfmxEJ7PkPIP0MWIuAM&ved=0ahUKEwi5pJqMpbL1AhWeJ0QIHdAiAjcQ4dUDCA4&uact=5&oq=cat+command&gs_lcp=Cgdnd3Mtd2l6EAMyCAgAELEDEJECMgQIABBDMgQIABBDMgUIABCABDIECAAQQzIFCAAQgAQyBQgAEIAEMgUIABCABDIFCAAQgAQyBQgAEIAEOgUIABCRAjoOCC4QgAQQsQMQxwEQowI6CAgAEIAEELEDOhEILhCABBCxAxCDARDHARDRAzoECC4QQzoRCC4QgAQQsQMQgwEQxwEQowI6BwguELEDEEM6CAguEIAEELEDOgsILhCABBDHARCvAToLCAAQgAQQsQMQyQM6BQgAEJIDSgQIQRgASgQIRhgAUPkBWN4VYOEWaAFwAngAgAHnAYgBuA2SAQUwLjguMpgBAKABAbABAMABAQ&sclient=gws-wiz]
+-  cp would be copying files to a directory, cat command read data from file and print output [Basic command line words](https://www.codecademy.com/article/command-line-commands)